-The TEMAC solution is generated through the Xilinx® VivadoTM Design Suite and the ISE® Design Suite CORE GeneratorTM tool, included in the latest IP Update on the Xilinx IP Center.
+The TEMAC solution is generated through the Xilinx Vivado[®] Design Suite included in the latest IP Update on the Xilinx IP Center.
 For detailed information about the core, see the TEMAC product page and the Ethernet AVB Endpoint product page for that optional feature.